yadav-Simran/HR-RESUME-SCREENING-LLM-MODEL/README.md

 # Resume Screening Assistance App

 This application streamlines the resume screening process for HR professionals using the power of AI and Langchain.
+The power of vectorDB is commendable. used Pinecone vector database.

 ## Features:
 - **Job Description Analysis:** Paste the job description to identify key skills and requirements.